dkurkaev/enki/README.md

 # enki

-Tool for cheating EA/SA diagrams using EA repository.
+Tool for creating EA/SA diagrams using EA repository.